Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 Language 5 – Chinese

-Complementary subjects must be taken by those pupils whose timetable has reached less than 31 periods after choosing their Compulsory and Optional subjects.
+Complementary subjects must be taken by those pupils with less than 31 periods in total after choosing their Compulsory and Optional subjects.
 Otherwise, pupils are not obliged to take any Complementary subject.

 Laboratory courses in Biology; Physics or Chemistry can be taken only by those pupils who have already chosen the corresponding science option.
 Pupils may take only one of them.

-Complementary courses are given in one or more of the working languages.
-They cannot be requested in the pupil’s language 1.
-If a course exists in a pupil’s working language, he/she must take it in that language unless technical constraints make it impossible.
+Complementary courses are given in one or more of the working languages, except Language 5 (L5) courses and Theater Studies and Drama (L1).
+If a course exists in a pupil’s working language, he/she must take it in that language unless technical constraints make it impossible; except the Laboratory courses and Theatre Studies and Drama which are taken in the pupil’s L1 when possible.

 Complementary courses are not involved in the written or oral examinations of the Baccalaureate.